MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 Following are the possible reasons for Agent connectivity failing:

-- DNS entry missing in the Agent's Vnet
+- DNS entry missing in the Agent's VNet
 - VNet Peering
 - Firewall blocked
 - SCOM Managed Instance server health state not running